-The atmosphere of auditions can set the tone for the entire production process.
-That’s why it’s in the director’s best interest to conduct auditions for their production in a professional manner.
+In educational theatre, the atmosphere of auditions can set the tone for the entire production process.
+That’s why it’s in the teacher-director’s best interest to conduct auditions for their production in a professional manner.

-Advertise the Auditions: No matter how many posters are hung, announcements are given, or digital messages are communicated, there are always students who have no idea that there are auditions happening.
-In addition to posters and announcements, try to get the word out in an unorthodox way, so that every student in school knows about the auditions and the audition meeting (see #2).
+No matter how many posters are hung, announcements are given, or digital messages are communicated, there are always students who have no idea that there are auditions happening.
+In addition to posters and announcements, try to get the word out in an unorthodox way, so that every student in school knows about the auditions and the audition meeting.

-- Information about the production (Grease General Information)
+- Information about the production (EXAMPLE: Grease General Information)

 - Requirements for participation